8.3 Assistance for Students with Disabilities

 When students accept their offer of admission, they acknowledge that any voluntary assistance they receive may differ from accommodations provided by other institutions.
 BYU-Pathway Worldwide is not required to provide students with assistance even if it has previously provided similar forms of assistance.

-It is the student’s responsibility to request reasonable accommodation for a disability.
-Such a request should be made as soon as possible since accommodations are not retroactive and so the accommodations can be discussed, and if possible, facilitated without changing the essential nature of the program.
+It is the student’s responsibility to request reasonable assistance for a disability.
+Such requests should be made as soon as possible since assistance is not retroactive.
+BYU-Pathway Worldwide cannot agree to requests for assistance that would change the essential nature of the program.

-Missionaries faced with questions regarding disabilities and/or university services should note the following:
+When missionaries are asked questions regarding disabilities and/or disability assistance, they should note the following:

 - Missionaries should not attempt to determine if a student has a disability.

-- For institute courses, please refer students to the local institute director for guidance based on the Seminaries and Institutes of Religion Policy Manual.
+- For questions regarding Institute courses, missionaries should refer students to the local institute director for guidance based on the Seminaries and Institutes of Religion Policy Manual.